ernest-czachorowski/ernest-czachorowski/README.md

 ### 🤔 I’m looking for help with:

 I would like to create games for children similar to FunEduFarm.
-However, as the only programmer on the FunEduApp team (www.funeduapp.com), I do not have enough time or financial resources to independently code and test a large number of features.
+However, as the only programmer on the FunEduApp team (www.funeduapp.com), I do not have enough time and financial resources to independently code and test a large number of features.
 Therefore, I am seeking individuals interested in developing games, as well as financial support and social media promotion to help bring my vision to life.

 ### 📫 How to reach me:
 * LinkedIn: www.linkedin.com/in/ernest-czachorowski